kentcdodds/testing-workshop/README.md

 # verify your environment will work with the project
 node ./scripts/verify

-# ensure symlinks are in place for the shared directory
-node ./scripts/ensure-symlinks

 # install dependencies in the root of the repo
 npm install